Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Science drivers for a GECCO mission

 Around a NS or a BH, gamma-rays can result from the accretion of charged particles accelerated in the strong gravitational and electromagnetic fields of so-called X-ray binaries (XRBs).
 There are around 400 known XRBs in our Galaxy \cite{2001A&A...368.1021L, 2006A&A...455.1165L, 2019NewAR..8601546K}.
 Cyclotron lines have been found in the range of 10--100\,keV for 35 XRBs \cite{2019A&A...622A..61S}, but some XRBs could host magnetars \cite[$B \gtrsim 10^{14}$\,G,][]{2008ApJ...683.1031B} that would push these lines, as well as their harmonics, to hundreds of keV where they can be seen by a GECCO mission.

 If the NS or BH features a jet, the X-ray photons (and UV photons from the donor star) can interact with particles in the jet causing them to be upscattered via inverse Compton to GeV energies \citep[e.g.,][and references therein]{2009IJMPD..18..347B}.
 Thus far, GeV emission has been detected from a dozen so-called gamma-ray binaries.
 Most of them have a NS as the accretor while a few have a BH: the only thing they appear to have in common is that they all have a high-mass star as the donor.
 Their emission is expected to peak in the MeV band, which means that a GECCO mission will connect the X-ray continuum with that from the GeV band.
 This connection can then be used to disentangle conflicts between leptonic and hadronic emission models.
 In the same way, a GECCO mission will extend the tail in the hard state of BH-XRBs into the MeV domain.
-Photons originating from the base of the accretion column are expected to be polarized \citep[e.g.,][]{2011Sci...332..438L} which GECCO is conveniently built to detect.

 Before a massive star turns into a NS or a BH, it goes through a supernova (SN) phase where stellar material accelerated by the sudden collapse of the core emits gamma-rays at specific energies that reveal the star's chemical composition (Section \ref{nucleo}).
 Prior to the SN stage, many of these massive stars are bound gravitationally to another massive star.
 The shock region where the stellar winds collide can also give rise to gamma-ray emission in these colliding-wind binaries \citep[CWBs: e.g., ][and references therein]{2020MNRAS.495.2205P}.
 In the MeV range, a GECCO mission will link the keV to GeV continuum from CWBs such as eta Car \cite{2018NatAs...2..731H} and allow us to dissociate the contributions from leptonic (inverse Compton) and hadronic (pion decay) acceleration mechanisms.